jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 f = lambda x: x**2
 print(gradient_check(f, 4))
 ```
 We never use this method in production; however, computing partial derivative is tedious and error prone.
 We use the naive method to verify a partial derivative implementation during development.
+We compute the relative error $$\frac{error}{\text{gradient value}}$$ between the naive gradient checking and our implementation to determine the accuracy.

 #### Mini-batch gradient descent